How to drive the Red Centre Art Trail

 Once you arrive at Uluru, there’s a range of accommodation available, including Sails in the Desert (which has its own day spa), Desert Gardens Hotel (with views of Uluru), or ultra-luxury tented pavilions at Longitude 131 (where the royals stayed).

 Make sure you’re checked in with time to catch the sunset from one of Uluru-Kata Tjuta National Park’s five viewing platforms, and once the sun has done its disappearing act, it’s on to Ayers Rock Resort for the Field of Light.

-The installation by artist Bruce Munro uses 50,000 spindles of light to illuminate the desert, in what is referred to as Tili Wiru Tjuta Nyakutjaku or ‘looking at lots of beautiful lights’ in the local Pitjantjatjara language.
+The installation by artist Bruce Munro uses 50,000 spindles of light to illuminate the desert, in what’s referred to as Tili Wiru Tjuta Nyakutjaku or ‘looking at lots of beautiful lights’ in the local Pitjantjatjara language.
 You can team the experience with dinner and drinks or simply sit back at marvel at the interaction between art and nature.

-Day 3: Uluru-Kata Tjuta National Park,
+Day 3: Uluru-Kata Tjuta National Park

 Once you’ve done the mandatory exploration around the rock, make your way to the Cultural Centre in Uluru-Kata Tjuta National Park.
 Really immerse yourself in art and culture with Maruku Arts’ dot painting, bush medicine or wood carving workshops, or by attending a dance ceremony.

-Next up, just outside the Park you’ll meet a traditional Uluru family on their homelands as part of the SEIT Patji Tour.
+Next up, just outside the park you’ll meet a traditional Uluru family on their homelands as part of the SEIT Patji Tour.
 As you travel by 4WD through their country, your local guide will share insights into their culture, history and personal stories – an unforgettable experience across a canvas of sand dunes.